 It’s been my experience that churches respond well to special offerings for specific needs.

-It may be an offering for a guest speaker, mission’s project, an unforeseen building maintenance issue or a community crisis need.
+It may be an offering for a guest speaker, a mission project, an unforeseen building maintenance issue, or a community crisis need.

-While churches should utilise spontaneous special offerings sparingly they should diligently conduct annual faith promise/pledge programs to raise money for buildings and missions.
+While churches should utilize spontaneous special offerings sparingly they should diligently conduct annual faith promise/pledge programs to raise money for buildings and missions.

-Unfortunately, such programs are used all too rarely in churches or conducted poorly.
+Unfortunately, such programs are used all too rarely in churches or are conducted poorly.

 I’ve seen client churches increase their overall giving by over 30% when conducting annual giving programs.

-As this infographic shows special fundraising necessitates a strategic approach with a clear focus from a team of committed people.
+As this infographic shows special fundraising necessitates a strategic approach with a clear focus on a team of committed people.

 Be generous to the poor in your community.